Performance Management Process

 This initial probationary period is six months, but it may be extended up to six additional months for valid reasons, such as completing specific training, attaining a specific skill level, or acquiring necessary credentials.
 An original probation period of up to 12 months may be established when specific training or certification requirements as documented in the position description cannot be completed within six months.

-An extension of the probationary period requires prior approval by the Associate Vice President, Division of Human Resources.
+An extension of the probationary period requires prior approval by the Associate Vice President, Human Resources.
 A better than "Unsatisfactory" rating qualifies an employee on an original appointment for permanent status, unless the probationary period has been extended.
 An employee who receives an "Unsatisfactory" rating will not be granted permanent status.

 Promotional employees are subject to a probationary period of not less than three months nor more than six months.
-However, a probationary period of up to 12 months may be established by the Associate Vice President, Division of Human Resources when specific training or certification requirements cannot be completed within six months.
+However, a probationary period of up to 12 months may be established by the Associate Vice President, Human Resources when specific training or certification requirements cannot be completed within six months.
 A promotional probationary period cannot be extended.

 A probationary period and review is not required for a reclassification.
 However, the supervisor has the option to designate a probationary period and review of not less than three months nor more than six months for a reclassification.
-Reclassification is a change in an existing position from one classification to another.
+Reclassification is a change in an existing position from one job title to another.
 When a position is reclassified, an employee may be granted permanent status or may be subject to a probationary period of not less than three months nor more than six months.
-A probationary period of up to 12 months may be established if approved by the Associate Vice President, Division of Human Resources when specific training or certification requirements as documented in the position description cannot be completed within six months.
+A probationary period of up to 12 months may be established if approved by the Associate Vice President, Human Resources when specific training or certification requirements as documented in the position description cannot be completed within six months.

 Reinstatement occurs when an employee returns to state service within a year of separation.
 Reinstated employees are subject to a probationary period of not less than three months nor more than six months.